5 Best Debt Settlement Companies

 • Debt Management Plans: Nonprofit credit counseling agencies can enroll you in a debt management plan (DMP) to help you pay off your debts in three to five years.
 You’ll make a single payment each month to the agency, which will be distributed to your creditors.

-• Direct Negotiation: Another option is to negotiate a settlement with your lenders yourself.
-Your lender may agree to a new repayment plan or agree to a settlement if you can demonstrate financial hardship.
+• Direct Negotiation: Another option is to negotiate a settlement with your lenders directly.
+Your lender may agree to a new repayment plan or a settlement if you can demonstrate financial hardship.